 This limestone boulder stands close to 20 feet tall and is estimated to weigh thirty tons.
 Sometimes known as the Cat Stone due to its resemblance to a pouncing cat (you have to squint a bit, and use your imagination when looking at it), it is also said that the Danann Goddess Eriu, who gave her name to Ireland, is buried beneath it.

-This archaeologically rich site also contains the remains of circular enclosures, barrows, cairns, a holy well, and two walkways, or ancient roads, spread over a slightly over one mile area.
+This archaeologically rich site also contains the remains of circular enclosures, barrows, cairns, a holy well, and two walkways, or ancient roads, spread over a slightly over a one-mile area.

 In fact, one of the roads has actually been discovered to connect the Hill with the nearby, more well-known site of the Hill of Tara.
 Whilst Tara was associated with Kingship rituals, Uisneach is believed to have been a place of Druid worship and ceremony.